 At radio wavelengths, both clusters host a radio halo whose integrated flux density at 1.4~GHz is $S = 20.4$~mJy and $S = 19.3$~mJy respectively \citep{Murgia2010,Govoni2019}.
-The A\,399 halo has the typical roundish morphology and extends for $\sim 570$~kpc, whereas the A\,401 halo has a more irregular morphology and extends up to $\sim 350$~kpc.
+The A\,399 halo has a typical roundish morphology and extends to $\sim 570$~kpc, whereas the A\,401 halo has a more irregular morphology and extends up to $\sim 350$~kpc.
 This pair was the target of recent, deep LOFAR observations at 140~MHz \citep{Govoni2019} that detected both radio halos, extending up to 970~kpc and 800~kpc respectively.
-These observations also revealed a series of diffuse emission features not visible at GHz frequencies, in particular, they revealed a bridge of radio emission connecting the two radio halos, providing the first evidence of relativistic particles and magnetic fields on a few Mpc scales, at distances greater than the cluster virial radius \citep[together with the A\,1758 double system;][]{Botteon18,Botteon2020}.
+These observations also revealed a series of diffuse emission features that are not visible at GHz frequencies, in particular, a bridge of radio emission connecting the two halos.
+They provide the first evidence of relativistic particles and magnetic fields between the two galaxy clusters, at distances comparable to the cluster virial radius \citep[together with the A\,1758 double system;][]{Botteon18,Botteon2020}.
+Radio emission on such large scales in the bridge may be due to a distribution of weak shocks that fill the bridge volume and reaccelerate a pre--existing population of mildly relativistic particles \citep{Govoni2019}.

-Radio emission on such large scales may be due to a distribution of weak shocks that fill the bridge volume and reaccelerate a preexisting population of mildly relativistic particles \citep{Govoni2019}.
-Conversely, \citet{Brunetti2020} propose an alternative scenario where acceleration happens via second order Fermi mechanisms: relativistic particles scatter with magnetic field lines diffusing in super-Alfvenic turbulence which also amplifies magnetic fields.
+Conversely, \citet{Brunetti2020} propose an alternative scenario where acceleration happens via second--order Fermi mechanisms: relativistic particles scatter with magnetic field lines diffusing in super-Alfvenic turbulence which also amplifies magnetic fields.
 In this case, steep-spectrum synchrotron emission can be generated in the entire intra-cluster bridge region.
 Spectral index measurements of the bridge emission are therefore necessary to understand the particle acceleration mechanism in action here.